o42a/o42a-doc/contents/docs/sentences/locals.md

 Because locals exist only during the object value evaluation, they can not be accessed by object fields.

-Also, the local can be accessed only after its declaration.
+Also, a local can be accessed only after its declaration.
 The following rules apply to the locals visibility:

 * A local is not visible outside the block it is declared in: